 #5 – You note the fees and spread (and choose low-fee and low-spread options where possible)

 ALL private investment platforms will have fees.
 The ones that say they don’t will have higher spreads aka indirect fees.
-The only investment platform without fees that I can think of is some of the government-linked mutual funds like ASB, etc.
+The only investment platforms without fees that I can think of is some government-linked mutual funds like ASB and Tabung Haji.

 I’m not the biggest fan of fees but I guess I have to suck it because employees need to be paid somehow right.
 But the rule of thumb is, the lower the fees, the better.